djangodeployment/django-deployment-book/08-postgresql.rst

 ``/var/run/postgresql/.s.PGSQL.5432``.
 The "5432" is nothing of meaning to the system; if the socket had been named ``/var/run/postgresql/hello.world``, it would have worked exactly the same.
-The PostgreSQL developers chose to add the "5432" in the name of the socket as a convenience, in order to signify that this socket leads to the same PostgreSQL server as the one listening on TCP port 5432.
+The PostgreSQL developers chose to include the "5432" in the name of the socket as a convenience, in order to signify that this socket leads to the same PostgreSQL server as the one listening on TCP port 5432.
 This is useful in the rare case where many PostgreSQL instances (called "clusters", which I explain later) are running on the same machine.

 .. hint:: Hidden files